 By allocating new objects in a small eden area of memory and frequently copying only those still pointed to by a known set of roots into one of a pair of small survivor areas, we immediately free the eden area for new allocations.
-Objects previously in the survivor area that are still live are also copied, leaving one of the figure 8.
+Objects

+Oldspace figure 8.
 Generation scavenging system before a scavenge

 In figure 8, notice that the set of roots and the remembered table both refer to objects in eden and a survivor space.
 The set of roots may also refer to objects in old space.
 Eden has partially filled with new objects and survivor space A is near empty.
 Survivor space B is completely empty and not in use at this point.

 To perform a scavenge cycle, we first trace the root objects, moving any that are in eden or survivor space A into survivor space B. Then the objects referred to by the remembered set are traced.
-Once all the new objects pointed to by the table and other roots have been scavenged, the survivors are also scanned and any new objects found are also scavenged.
-The process continues until no further surviving objects are found.
-Any old object that no longer points to new objects can be removed from the remembered table.
+Once all the new objects pointed to by the table and other roots have been scavenged, these 'survivors' are also scanned and any new objects found are also scavenged.
+The process continues until no further objects are found.
+Any old object that no longer points to new objects can be removed from the table.

-figure 9.
+Oldspoce figure 9.
 Generation scavenging system just after a scavenge

 In figure 9, we have just completed a scavenge cycle.
 Eden is completely emptied, with all surviving object moved to survivor space B. Still-live objects from survivor space A have also been copied to B, or to old space if they met suitable criteria.
 The remembered table has lost some entries as objects die and get left behind.
-The next scavenge cycle will copy objects into survivor space A.

-Note that scavenging a generation is similar to a mark and sweep of the memory in which the generation lives, though the objects get moved to a different space rather than simply compacted within the same space.
+The next scavenge cycle will copy objects into survivor space A. Note that scavenging a generation is similar to a mark and sweep of the memory in which the generation lives, though the objects get moved to a different space rather than simply compacted within the same space.
 The chief benefit of scavenging comes from the reduction in amount of memory touched; only a few live objects are moved in most cases rather than every object being touched to trace through it.